NEXT STEPS AFTER A FAILED NEWBORN HEARING SCREENING

 This report is the source for 1.3.6 action plan

-FHSR is dedicated to helping improve the lives of children with hearing loss.
+Every contribution to FHSR helps improve the lives of children with hearing loss.Â